ryancraigdavis/custom_decorator_test/README.md

 4. The module name (`__module__`)
 5. Other attributes and properties

-## Issues with Our Simple Example
+## Issues with not using @functools.wraps

-Without `functools.wraps`, our current decorator has these problems:
+Without `functools.wraps`, our decorator would have these problems:

 ```python
 def repeat_thrice(func):